Copilot Cloud Agent Organization Controls¶

 R -->|overrides if permitted| S[Session]

-Enterprise-level: Enterprise owners control whether cloud agent is available at all.
-Options are Enabled everywhere, Let organizations decide, or block the agent for all enterprise-owned repositories from the AI Controls tab.
+Enterprise level: enterprise owners control whether cloud agent is available at all.
+Options are Enabled everywhere, Let organizations decide, or blocking the agent for all enterprise-owned repositories from the AI Controls tab.
 Cloud agent and MCP server access are disabled by default for all assigned Copilot Enterprise and Copilot Business license holders.

-One caveat: enterprise and organization policies only control users holding a license granted by that organization.
-Users on personal Copilot Pro or Pro+ subscriptions hold their own license and are not bound by those policy settings when accessing your repositories.
+One caveat: enterprise and organization policies only control users who hold a license granted by that organization.
+Users on personal Copilot Pro or Pro+ subscriptions hold their own license.
+Those policy settings do not bind them when they access your repositories.

-Repository-level: Repository admins can customize within the bounds the org permits — or receive locked settings with no override capability.
+Repository level: repository admins can customize within the bounds the org permits, or receive locked settings they cannot override.

 By default, cloud agent runs on ubuntu-latest.
 Org owners can change the default runner type for all repositories: